devonzara/bouncer/readme.md

 ### Checking a user's roles

 > **Note**: Generally speaking, you should not have a need to check roles directly.
-It is better to allow a role certain abilities, then check for those abilities instead.
-If what you need is very general, you can create very broad abilities.
-For example, an `access-dashboard` ability is always better than checking for `admin` or `editor` roles directly.
+It is better to allow a role certain permissions, then check for those permissions instead.
+If what you need is very general, you can create very broad permissions.
+For example, an `access-dashboard` permission is always better than checking for `admin` or `editor` roles directly.
 For the rare occasion that you do want to check a role, that functionality is available here.

 The bouncer can check if a user has a specific role: